 In addition you may be asked for permission for some of your lymphoma sample to be retained for future laboratory research studies.

-If you would like to be involved, email us at: email@example.com for more information.
+If you would like to be involved in any of these trials, email us at: firstname.lastname@example.org for more information.